Body psychotherapy is a therapeutic method that addresses resiliency and emotional self-regulation at its core.

-Body psychotherapy expands your life
+Body-oriented therapy expands your life

 It's a total body experience.
 Many folks enter therapy because they have problems managing intense emotions such as anger, fear, and anxiety.

 Most of us try to overcome these emotional states by talking them away or using distractions (i.e. busy-work, alcohol, watching TV).
 We can push something away, but generally, it comes back on us.

 Yet, the body is an enormous resource.
 Involving the body into the process of transformation creates change that's lasting and embodied.

-There's no constant vigilance or effort to maintain a behaviour or thought, you feel different because you are different
+There's no constant vigilance or effort to maintain a behaviour or thought, you feel different because you are different.

 When body psychotherapy is right for you